sourcehut-mirrors/chawan/README.md

 # Monoucha: seamless Nim-QuickJS integration

-Monoucha is a wrapper library to simplify the process of embedding the QuickJS JavaScript engine into Nim programs.
+Monoucha is a wrapper library to simplify the process of embedding the [QuickJS-NG](https://github.com/quickjs-ng/quickjs) JavaScript engine into Nim programs.

 ## Quick start